adafruit/Adafruit_IO_Python/README.md

 ##### Previous

-You can get the the last record that has been processed (read) by using the `receive_previous(feed)` method.
+You can get the last record that has been processed (read) by using the `receive_previous(feed)` method.

 ```python